avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 2. My job was to search for technology, primarily from Israel, that would be useful for establishing factories in rural jungle regions where the cassava is grown.
 For example:

-* food storage techniques in humid regions that do not require refrigeration
+* food storage techniques for hot humid regions that do not require refrigeration
 * small gas turbines for electricity generation
 * local area cellular telephone network
 * portable hospitals, the size of a shipping container